 Email: Board of Directors

-There will be a Regular Board meeting of the Lookingglass Rural Fire District on August 8, 2018 at 7:00 pm, at the Fire Station, 7173 Lookingglass Road, Roseburg, OR 97471.
+There will be a Regular Board meeting of the Lookingglass Rural Fire District on September 12, 2018 at 7:00 pm, at the Fire Station, 7173 Lookingglass Road, Roseburg, OR 97471.
 541 679-5555; lookingglassfire.org.
 The public is welcome.
-Agenda items include: monthly financial, communications, and Chief’s reports; liability for department property; yearly calendar of activities; Heroes Day tickets.
+Agenda items include: monthly financial, communications, and Chief’s reports; property liability release; Preventive Maintenance Policy; physical and hepatitis shot; asphalt repair.

 More information about our Board of Directors and the policies they follow can be found on the Directors page.